 (Harvard 2009 Ted Weaver President of Royal Australian & NZ College of Obstetrics and Gynaecology)

 After personally having an epidural in the later stage of my labour with my second birth, I completely understand this above concern (and fear for many women).
-That is why with all my clients and in my Ultimate Pregnant Core Program I focus on tapping into a neural pathway (mind body) connection of the core and breath.
+That is why with all my clients and in my online pregnancy and postpartum membership THE BFAB METHOD.
+I focus on tapping into a neural pathway (mind body) connection of the core and breath.
 Sometimes if you can’t feel something – you can train your brain and body still to connect.

 For all pregnant women I coach, I use visualisation techniques such as blueberries and coffee plungers !!
 Sounds crazy but it works (…well it did for me).
 I had no sensation at first push after my epidural but I simply tapped into my visualisation of a coffee plunger slowly moving down the pot, combined with my core breath exhale and before I knew it my second son had arrived.